Portfolio management involves three cost elements:

 New clients can expect all-in costs between 0.70% and 1.10%.

 Third-party investment costs

-Fowler Drew does not hold client money.
-Assets are held on an independent ‘platform’ providing custody and transaction functions.
-We minimise costs by selecting a platform that provides the most appropriate scale of charges for our clients, including family units.
+Fowler Drew acts as an intermediary between our clients and the financial markets – as agent not principal.
+We do not hold client money.
+Assets are held in clients’ names on an independent ‘platform’ providing custody and transaction functions, as recommended by us.
+Clients have a direct relationship with the platform with limited powers for us to operate their accounts.
+We minimise costs by recommending a platform that provides the most appropriate scale of charges for our clients, including the facility to group members of a family.
 Platform charges are applied by client but also by type of account or tax-favoured ‘wrapper’, such as SIPP and ISA, or taxable General Investment Account.
 Platform costs mainly vary between clients as a function of the total amount.
 This is because the fee scales are partly fixed and partly asset-based: the larger the portfolio the lower the percentage rate.
 To a lesser extent they vary with the mix of accounts (some, eg pensions, carrying higher charges).

 + Product costs

 We select the lowest-cost means of implementing our allocations to the systematic risk and return features of the required asset types (or market within an asset class):